-- Explain why effective marketing is essential for success in the restaurant and foodservice business. - Design sales promotions, publicity, and public relations activities for a foodservice operation. - 3.
-Prepare a marketing plan for a foodservice operation.
+Explain why effective marketing is essential for success in the restaurant and foodservice business.

+- Design sales promotions, publicity, and public relations activities for a foodservice operation. - Prepare a marketing plan for a foodservice operation.

-FSM269A LEADERSHIP IN FOODSERVICE OPERATIONS
+FSM269 LEADERSHIP IN FOODSERVICE OPERATIONS

-This course aims at developing the student's leadership skills and values essential in becoming an effective manager and a leader in the restaurant and foodservice industry.
-Using the DiSC online personality test, students will learn to analyze their own strengths and weaknesses and create an action plan to improve leadership skills.
-The coursework includes field research work designed to engage students with foodservice professionals.
-Successful course completers will obtain the National Restaurant Association ManageFirst? course certificate, which signifies student achievement of course competencies.
-Formerly RES269A Leadership in Restaurant and Foodservice Operation.
+This course aims at developing the student's leadership skills and values essential in becoming an effective manager and leader in the foodservice industry.
+The course prepares students for the National Restaurant Association ManageFirst course certificate exam.